 “When I first read Joelle’s one-hour pilot script, I was really excited about the world and the true story that inspired it, ” says CAM GIRLS EP and director David Slack.
 “I told her that, someday, someone was going to make this show…. turns out that someone was me.
 When Kate Bond approached me about producing original web content, I immediately thought of Joelle’s script.
 CAM GIRLS was a perfect fit.
 As soon as Kate and Joelle started redeveloping it for the web, we knew we had something special.”

-This fun, soapy, ensemble series follows the adventures of three girlfriends whose lives intersect in unexpected ways as they’re drawn to the easy money and apparent anonymity of online stripping.
-Season One follows Liv (Kate Bond), an out-of-work school teacher, as she confronts her own prejudices—and curiosity—about sex work and the women who engage in it.
+This fun, soapy, ensemble series follows the adventures of three girlfriends whose lives intersect in unexpected ways as they’re drawn to the easy money and apparent anonymity of online stripping that can be seen by using one of the many porn sites online today similar to as an example.
+Season One follows Liv (Kate Bond), an out-of-work school teacher, as she confronts her own prejudices-and curiosity-about sex work and the women who engage in it.
 Escorting Liv on her journey through the looking glass are her best friend, Nikki (Annie Ruby), whose failing marriage comes with some intrigue of its own, and the mysterious, alluring Alexa (Sarah Schreiber), a powerful businesswoman with a walk-in closet full of secrets.

 Inspired by true events, CAM GIRLS explores sex and relationships in the digital age, taking a frank but light-hearted look at how the proliferation of porn has affected women.
 Is it safer to strip online than in a club?
 Is sex work empowering, or does monetizing one’s sexuality cheapen it?
 Can we ever be truly anonymous online?
 As Liv struggles to navigate in this confusing new world, she learns that nothing in her life is as it seemed.